-2023 NUWAO International Symposium on Nature-based Urban Climate Adaptation for Wellbeing, Te Herenga Waka Victoria University of Wellington, Aotearoa New Zealand, 20-21 April 2023.
+2023 NUWAO International Symposium on Nature-based Urban Climate Adaptation for Wellbeing.

 We invite researchers, design professionals, practitioners, university students, and the general public to participate in envisioning how to develop innovative nature-based urban design solutions, particularly those rooted in Indigenous knowledge, that support climate change adaptation and individual and community wellbeing.
 We hope to be able to provide on-line as well as in-person participation.

 We have a high calibre line up prepared for the event.
 See our PROGRAMME